2mac/mcmackins.org/articles/not-gpl.md

 Take for instance the classic case of Linux and ZFS.
 Linux is an operating system kernel licensed under the GPL version 2.
 ZFS is a file system licensed under the Common Development and Distribution License (CDDL) of some version.
-Each of these are "strong copyleft" licenses, i.e. when you distribute any other software with them, even if that other software is released under a different license, the collection as a whole must be distributed as if everything was under the copyleft license.
-That being the case, it is **illegal** to distribute GPL and CDDL software together.
+Each of these are copyleft licenses, i.e. when you "distribute" any other software with them in particular ways, even if that other software is released under a different license, the collection as a whole must be distributed as if everything was under the copyleft license.
+That being the case, it is **illegal** to distribute GPL and CDDL software together as one integrated software system, because each effectively requires some parts of software distributed under the terms of the other license to be relicensed.
+Unfortunately, in the case of Linux and ZFS, the specifics of what distribution conditions trigger these restrictions are a subject of some debate, and until someone gets fined or goes to jail after a court judgement, we simply don't know for sure where the line lies.

 Some copyleft licenses have explicit compatibility with other copyleft licenses.
 For instance, the Creative Commons Attribution-ShareAlike (CC-BY-SA)